Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Literature Review

-Since non-linear objectives tend to arise in many online resource allocation problems, there has been a growing interest in studying online convex optimization (OCO)~\cite{hazan2016introduction}.
-In this context,~\cite{AgrawalD15} study a general class of OCO problems with concave objectives and convex constraints and develop dual-based algorithms with near-optimal regret guarantees under both the random permutation and stochastic input models.
-More recently,~\cite{Balseiro2020DualMD} developed an online mirror descent algorithm with sub-linear regret guarantees by ensuring that enough resources are remaining at the end of the time horizon.
-The mirror descent approach of~\cite{Balseiro2020DualMD} was later extended by~\cite{balseiro2021regularized} to a class of regularized objective functions.
-In line with these works, we also study an online resource allocation problem with a concave objective, which, in the Fisher market context, is the budget-weighted log utility objective~\cite{EisGale}, i.e., the sum of the logarithm of the utilities of all users weighted by their budgets.
-However, unlike these works that assume non-negativity and boundedness of the concave objective, we make no such assumption since the Fisher social welfare objective we consider involves a logarithm, which can be both unbounded and non-negative.
+Since non-linear objectives arise in many online resource allocation problems, there has been a growing interest in studying online convex optimization (OCO)~\citep{hazan2016introduction}.
+In this context,~\citet{AgrawalD15} study OCO problems with concave objectives and convex constraints and develop dual-based algorithms with low regret under both the random permutation and stochastic input models.
+More recently,~\citet{Balseiro2020DualMD} developed an online mirror descent algorithm with sub-linear regret for a general class of non-linear objectives.
+Akin to these works, we study an online resource allocation problem with a concave objective, which, in the Fisher market context, is the budget-weighted log utility objective~\citep{EisGale}, i.e., the sum of the logarithm of users' utilities weighted by their budgets.
+However, unlike these works that assume non-negativity and boundedness of the objective, we make no such assumption since the Fisher social welfare objective involves a logarithm, which can be both unbounded and negative.
+Thus, unlike classical online learning approaches, in the price update step of our revealed preference algorithm, we do not project the price vector onto the non-negative orthant.
+Consequently, to bound the regret and constraint violation of our revealed preference algorithm, we develop a novel potential function argument that leverages the structural properties of Fisher markets.
+Furthermore, we develop posted-price mechanisms, wherein users purchase their most favored bundle of goods given the set prices, which is in contrast to the OLP and OCO literature that have typically focused on \emph{hidden} price mechanisms, wherein the central planner decides on an allocation for each user after observing their attributes.

-As in our work that studies an online variant of Fisher markets, several other online variants of Fisher markets have also been considered in the literature.
-For instance,~\cite{azar2016allocate,banerjee2022online,gao2021online} study the setting when goods arrive sequentially and must be allocated irrevocably upon their arrival to a fixed set of users.
-While~\cite{azar2016allocate,banerjee2022online} investigate this repeated allocation setting in Fisher markets from a competitive analysis perspective,~\cite{gorokh2019scrip} studies this problem from a regret analysis lens and establishes a connection between this setting and first-price auctions.
-In contrast to these works that focus on the repeated allocation setting wherein goods arrive online, we consider the setting wherein users enter the market sequentially and purchase a fixed set of limited resources.
+As in our work that studies an online variant of Fisher markets, several other online variants of Fisher markets have also been considered.
+While most works~\citep{azar2016allocate,banerjee2022online,gao2021online} study the setting when goods arrive sequentially and must be allocated upon their arrival to a fixed set of users, we consider the setting wherein users enter sequentially and purchase a fixed set of resources.